spanexx/KolocollectV1/PROGRESS.md

         - Current cycle information
     4. Added route integration for the new mid-cycle endpoint
   - Implementation date: May 9, 2025

+## Highest Priority Tasks (May 10, 2025)

+- [⏳] **Enhancement: Community Contribution History Interface**
+  - Task: Implement an enhanced, hierarchical view of community contribution history
+  - Priority: High
+  - Required steps:
+    1. Create new backend endpoint for structured contribution history
+    2. Develop expandable/collapsible UI for cycles and midcycles
+    3. Show detailed contribution information for each midcycle
+    4. Add UI to view next-in-line recipient details
+  - Dependencies: Existing contribution and community endpoints
+  - Assigned to: Team
+  - Due date: May 15, 2025

 ## Highest Priority Tasks (May 9, 2025)